Current exhibits

 Here is a look at the installations currently on display at Boston Children's Hospital.

-Now on display at the Mini Art Museum, Hale Building, Level B.
+On display through June 2025 at the Mini Art Museum, Hale Family Building Lobby, Level B.

 'Love is the Cure: In Celebration of Inigo'